DataDog/nginx-datadog/API.md

 the Datadog tracer.

-If `<var>` is not one of the allowed variables, or if `<var>` is not defined in the environment, then the variable exapnds to a hyphen character (`-`) instead.
+If `<var>` is not one of the allowed variables, or if `<var>` is not defined in the environment, then the variable expands to a hyphen character (`-`) instead.

 This family of variables is used in the tests for the Datadog nginx module, and is of little use elsewhere.